The Father’s watchful care ∙

 The Lord Jesus Christ has been there.
 He has experienced far greater rejection and abuse the most of us could ever imagine.
 Therefore, it is competent and able to come alongside us when we suffer separation from those closest.

 Isaiah 53:3 He was despised, rejected, forsaken, a man of sorrows, acquainted with deepest grief.
 We turned our backs on him and looked the other way.
 He was despised, and we did not care.

 Hebrews 4:15 For we do not have a high priest incapable of sympathizing with our weaknesses, but one who has been tempted in every way just as we are, yet without sin.

 The Father is always near.
 In prayer, we connect our need to God’s supply.
 We bring our emptiness to God’s fullness and ask Him to satisfy us.
 Our deficits are no match for His abundance, and our cries find a home in His ears (Stanley).

-Lord, thank You for the confidence and certainty You provide in that because we are always under Your watchful care.
+Lord, thank You for the confidence and certainty You provide because we are constantly under Your watchful care.

 11 For He will give His angels charge concerning you, to guard you in all your ways.

 12 They will bear you up in their hands, that you do not strike your foot against a stone.

 The Lord Jesus Christ was terse and direct.
 He confronted the enemy by quoting Scripture back to him.
 He effectively resisted the temptation.